-The district and its staff strictly enforce prohibitions against the use of all tobacco products, ecigarettes, or any other electronic vaporizing device by students and all others on school property and at school-sponsored and school-related activities.
-[See the Student Code of Conduct and policies FNCD and GKA for more information.]
+The district and its staff strictly enforce prohibitions against the use of tobacco products by students and others on school property and at school-sponsored and school-related activities.
+As per state law, T.E.C.
+Sec.
+38.006, starting September 1, 2023, students in possession, sharing, or selling e-cigarettes will be automatically placed in DAEP.
+[See the Student Code of Conduct and policies at FNCD and GKA.]